 We offer this through a range of initiatives and practices that are designed to create opportunities for our young men to better develop and witness to their faith.
 The following are some examples of what young men of St Pauls will be doing throughout the year.

 Each school in the Catholic Education Diocese of Parramatta (CEDP) is charged with engaging students in their formation within the Catholic Church.
-This can take many forms, in 2013 and 2014 the goal for St Pauls was to improve on student knowledge of the Catholic Mass.
+This can take many forms, the goal for St Pauls was to improve on student knowledge of the Catholic Mass.
 This continues, with students engaging in Catholic liturgical life by regularly attending weekday Masses throughout each year.

 Each year group attends regular weekday Masses at our local parish, Our Lady Queen of Peace.
 At these Masses, students take on various ministry roles in order to serve the parish and engage in spiritual life.
 Students proclaim the readings and acclamations, as well as develop and read the Prayer of the Faithful.
 We are beginning our Extraordinary Ministers of the Eucharist program for our senior students in order to provide opportunities for our leaders to administer the Eucharist to all students.
 This seeks to revitalise the enthusiasm that students have for celebrating the Blessed Sacrament and make real their relationship with God.

 Retreats at St Pauls are designed so that students explore the key features of their faith and the way it relates to the world around them.
 Throughout the year, each year group will participate in a retreat of some description, that will focus on a key area of their spiritual growth.
 The majority of these events will be linked to the College formation goal.
 The year groups have been given a focus area to explore in relation to St Paul and his influence on us in our daily lives.